Skip to content

 activations = model_with_split_points.get_activations(dataset)

-# 3. Instantiate the concept-based explainer
+# 3. Instantiate and fit the concept-based explainer on the activations

 concept_explainer = ICAConcepts(model_with_split_points)